top of page

 • Complying with structure vs. co-creating community, learning that most of life is a negotiation not the unilateral demands I once lived and died by

 • I had never thought I was anyone else other than what my mother had told me.
 That was way too limiting.
 It was a role I played well but then I became who I wanted to be.
 She didn't have to do anything that was even remotely not good for me.
 To stop listening to the voices in my head, that's the real sober deal.
+Instead, even though she's long gone, why don't I start to teach her how to behave, so her voice which is not removable, will change into a reasonable, and gentler version of how I run my life.

 Why This Matters for Long-Term Healing

 Rules can keep you safe, but identity makes you sovereign.
 When life gets hard—and it will—external rules may fall away.
 What endures is who you’ve become.
 This is why we don’t just encourage recovery behavior at Right Path—we cultivate belonging, accountability, and embodied transformation.
 Because when you live from identity, your choices flow from alignment—not fear.
+So how do we get there without waiting seven years and also almost injuring your child?
+We need community, a therapist, and a sponsor to reflect back who you are.
+The rest is up to you.
+How do you want to change?
+How do you want to show up for the people in your life?

 On the beautiful Connecticut shore, we own and operate two gender-specific homes: a men's and a women's house in Clinton and Madison.
 In safe, certified, and comfortable sober houses, each offers a community where we get well and find purpose.